20kdc/solaunch/README.md

 ## Status

 * Not tested at all on Mac
-* Wine check seems happy, but should do the Windows XP test sometime
+* Wine seems happy for 32-bit and 64-bit, XP VM seems happy for 32-bit (64-bit untested), ARM64 is handled as 'least-effort'
 * `readelf --dyn-syms run.lgx64 -W`
-* musl build support would be nice, but requires pulling in even more stuff.
+* musl build support would be nice, but might require pulling in even more stuff.
+	* _With how the mingw stuff seems to be working out, I am reasonably certain this can actually be done._